TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 In the interactive jobs we can run short parsing scripts, test software with a small datasets, etc. This is super helpful for debugging, testing software, moving data, etc.

-### Temporary working directory $LOCALSCRATCH, faster and more efficient Jobs
+### Temporary working directory $LOCALSCRATCH, faster and more efficient jobs

-Generally any software can read (data) and write (results) from any partition of the cluster user has access to (i.e. $HOME, /cluster/projects/, etc), however, I/O (reading and writing) from those locations uses network-traffic resources resulting in a high inefficiency for heavy jobs (e.g mapping reads to large genomes/metagenomes or assembly genomes).
+Generally any software can read (data) and write (results) from any partition of the cluster user has access to (i.e. $HOME, /cluster/projects/, etc), however, I/O (reading and writing) from those locations uses network-traffic resources resulting in a high inefficiency for heavy jobs (e.g mapping reads to large genomes/metagenomes or assembling genomes).
 Also if multiple users are running jobs in the same way the traffic in the network, even using the BeeGFS (1-10 Gbps), makes the jobs super slow.
 To avoid this we can take advantage of the **$LOCALSCRATCH**.
 This is a physical hard-drive allocated in each of the computer nodes.
 We can migrate the data to there for faster I/O. Often, quite some efficiency can be gained by doing this.

 >[!Note]
->The ammount of space required in the ```/localscratch``` directory is reqeusted by the flag ```--gres=localscratch:<amount of memory Gb>```
+>The amount of space required in the ```/localscratch``` directory is requested by the flag ```--gres=localscratch:<amount of memory Gb>```

-Let's move to that directory and check if the ammount of space requested matches with the size of the disk:
+Let's move to that directory and check if the amount of space requested matches with the size of the disk:

 ```bash
 cd $LOCALSCRATCH